Best cargo bib shorts: all-day comfort with space to stash the essentials

 The extra real estate and stability provided by the bib give brands the option of adding pockets, enabling you to stow tools, snacks and spares, and potentially doing away with the need to wear a pack for shorter rides.

-We’ve listed eight of the top cargo bib shorts we’ve tested below, as well as a buyer’s guide that explains what to look out for when choosing a pair of cargo bibs.
+We’ve listed the top-rated cargo bib shorts we’ve tested below, as well as a buyer’s guide that explains what to look out for when choosing a pair of cargo bibs.

 All of these bibs can be worn under a pair of mountain bike shorts, while some of them are thick enough to wear on their own for XC and gravel riding